it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ## Maturity Level 2

 ### Maintain Standard Security Configurations for Network Devices

+[Process, remove?]
+[Could be reworded to say that the product "must provide a mechanism to reset the system to a secure state.]

 Maintain standard, documented security configuration standards for all authorized network devices.